 Describing dissociative seizures

-There are lots of different types of seizures, and they happen for many different reasons.
+There are lots of different types and causes of seizures.
 Some are caused by conditions such as low blood sugar (hypoglycaemia) or a temporary change to the way the heart is working.

 What seizures all have in common is that they are usually sudden, short, and cause a change in the person’s awareness of where they are, what they are doing, what they are thinking or what they are feeling.